-rotate A logical which, if TRUE, results in the matrix being rotated 90 degrees for plotting.
+A logical which, if TRUE, results in the matrix being rotated 90 degrees for rotate further arguments passed to polygon in plotting the cell.

-new A logical indicating if a new plot is to be produced or the current plot is added to.
+A logical indicating if a new plot is to be produced or the current plot is added new no values are returned, but a plot is produced.